X01XX/Unorthodox-Expert-System/README.md

 Simply pressing the Enter key and seeing what happens is all you need to do.

-The program is an expert of its own state.
+The program is an expert of its own state, a series of bits.
 Various (canned) actions change the state and the program gets a progressively better understanding of what the actions do.
 The program seeks samples to improve its understanding.